madetech/handbook/roles/reliability_engineer.md

 ### To effectively juggle commitments

 We expect our Reliability Engineers to be able to balance the priority of their work.
 Having an understanding of the severity of work along with expected time to fix is important and it should be used to help prioritise what to work on.
-Commitments need to be set and met.
+Customer expectations need to be set and met.
 If they cannot be met they should be reset early and often.

 ## Core Engineer Expectations